gekkoin/gekkoin-tokens/README.md

 # gekkoin-tokens
 Fiat tokens on [GEKKOIN](https://gekkoin.com) ecosystem. <br />
-Currently there is only one Gekkoin token in the ecosystem - Gekkoin EUR Token (GKE). <br />
+Currently there is only one Gekkoin token in the ecosystem - Gekkoin EUR Token (EURG). <br />
-Token for USD (GKU) is coming soon.
+Token for USD (USDG) is coming soon.

 # Contracts
 The implementation is fairly simple and straightforward.